epsylon3/odbgscript/doc/ReadMe.txt

 2.1 What's new?
 ---------------
 1.63 SVN
++ GREF command to get Addresses from Reference Window (for FINDCMD, FINDCMDS)
 + CMP size parameter, to compare byte/word values
 + Restored "Run Script" command in Ollydbg Main menu (without MRU)
 * ASM command was logged
-* FINDCMD(s) error report and code rewrite, now use Findallcommands ODBG API
+* Rewrote FINDCMD(S), now use Findallsequences ODBG API, FINDCMD=FINDCMDS
 * RET Script is reset after "Script finished" message, no more modal.

 1.62 (26 May 2007)